 - When it’s cooking, add a tablespoon of butter in the center and spread across with spoon.

-- Let it cook for some time, and then remove it in a plate.
+- Let it cook for some time, and then remove it to a plate.

 Serve it with sauce or chutney.